wasdac9/aadhaar-ocr/README.md

    https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.0.1.20220118.exe

 More info at https://github.com/UB-Mannheim/tesseract/wiki
 Note: Download the file and extract the contents of the file.
-Keep a note of the path of tesseract.exe(Eg: Desktop\Tesseract\tesseract.ocr)
+Keep a note of the path of tesseract.exe(Eg: Desktop\Tesseract\tesseract.exe)

 ## Project Info